 Some applications, such as e-passports and the Indian UID (Unique Identification) program are based upon the ISO 19794 suite of standards.
 The principal differences between the standards are the types and amount of metadata associated with the biometric sample.

-Friction ridge record types in the ANSI/NIST-ITL standard are divided into principal groups:
+Friction ridge record types in the ANSI/NIST-ITL standard are divided into the following principal groups:

 Exemplar Images